python-versioneer/python-versioneer/UPGRADING.md

 when upgrading from an older release, you must make changes in your project.

+## Upgrading to 0.24

+If you are transitioning to a non-vendored mode for versioneer, add `"versioneer"` to your `pyproject.toml`.
+You now update the version file by using `versioneer install --no-vendor` instead of `python versioneer.py setup`.
+Consider using `"versioneer @ 0.24"` to ensure future breaking changes don't affect your build.

+For vendored installations, nothing changes.

 ## Upgrading to 0.16 through 0.23

 Nothing special.